 2. Adequate protein intake

-The official recommendation of 0.8 g/kg/day is insufficient to preserve muscle with age.
-Current evidence points to 1.2-1.6 g of protein per kg of body weight per day for older adults, distributed across at least 3 meals with a minimum of 25-30 g of high-quality protein per meal.
-This efficiently activates muscle protein synthesis.
+The official recommendation of 0.8 g/kg/day is often insufficient to preserve muscle with age.
+Current evidence points to 1.2-1.6 g of protein per kg of body weight per day for older adults or people at risk, distributed across at least 3 meals with a minimum of 25-30 g of high-quality protein per meal.
+In obesity, rapid weight loss or GLP-1 contexts, clinicians often use target or adjusted body weight plus kidney function rather than simply multiplying by current body weight.
+People with advanced kidney disease, active cancer or complex medical conditions should individualize this with their clinician.

 An evidence-based anti-inflammatory diet does not only help preserve muscle — it also reduces the chronic inflammation that accelerates its loss.